4K1D3V/Pl-Hide-Pro/Home.md

 * If you are using the free version, it'll only work on spigot, meaning bungeecord commands will still show, however, hopefully after seeing the potential, you should be interested in the pro version.

 # I found a BUG!
-If you find a bug, we highly encourage you to [join the discord](https://discord.gg/N5GwQpU) for a faster service, however we you can also use the [Issues page](https://github.com/Nononitas/pl-hide-pro/issues) too!<br/>
+If you find a bug, we highly encourage you to [join the discord](https://discord.gg/N5GwQpU) for a faster service, however you can also contanct me via DM on Spigot/Polymart too!<br/>
 For an even faster service, please post your question using this format:
 ```
-* Your Spigot name
 * Plugin version
 * Server version
 * Client version